mozilla-services/fx-sig-verify/README.rst

 Documentation for this project is currently maintained restructured text format.
 A rendered version is available at https://fx-sig-verify.readthedocs.io/en/latest/ or read the source in the docs__ directory.

+If you are just looking to run the scripts locally, use the `Dockerfile.dev-environment`_ to build a docker image to use.
+VS-Code will offer to do that for you.
+This is the recommended way to manually check binaries.

 __ docs/

 .. start-badges